Kabiru Rabiu: Education and career

-Rabiu received a bachelor's degree in management from Webster University, London and had his master's degree from the American Intercontinental University in London.
+Rabiu received a bachelor's degree in management from Webster University, on and had his master's degree from the American Intercontinental University in London.
 Rabiu started his career with Universal Rice Mills and later joined the Nigeria Oil Mills Limited where he served as the Assistant General Manager and later became the General Manager.
 In 2008, he became the executive director of the BUA Oil Mills Limited.
 In 2010, he became the executive director of BUA Group.
 Kabiru is the founder of Hollaport (a payment and messaging application).